shravika66/Decision-Tree-Algorithm/README.md

 y = red_wine['goodquality']
 ```

-To check the number of good wine present.
+To check the number of sample of good wine present.
 ```
 red_wine['goodquality'].value_counts()